LaggySon/finalproject/README.md

 ### Data Preview

 ![](./assets/datapreview.png)
 There are a total of 13 columns consisting of date, train_id, stop_sequence, from, from_id, to to_id, scheduled_time, actual_time, delay_minutes, status, line, and type.
-Of these columns we found that only 3 of these columns were necessary to predict delays, stop_sequence, from, and delay_minutes.
-The dataset also has data for Amtrak but we are only interested in the NJ Transit data so we dropped the data for Amtrak.
+Of these columns we found that only 3 of these columns were necessary to predict delays, stop_sequence, line, and delay_minutes.
+The dataset also has data for Amtrak but we dropped it due to it not having delay information.
+The entire dataset that we trained on has around 7,000,000 entries.

 ### Data Wrangling